512seanjones/iot_led_game/README.md

 Ngrok needs to be used and properly setup in the Alexa endpoints.

-Once all this is setup, simply ask Alexa to "open led color game".
+Once all this is setup, run color_game.py on the raspberry pi and simply ask Alexa to "open led color game".

 You can follow the commands from there and watch the breadboard to play the game.